expo98/expo98/README.md

 **`Computer Science Student`**

 I'm computer science student and since a young age have been obsessed with computers, especially machine learning.
 Most projects here are from college, but you'll see some personal ones sprinkled around.
-Every college project are finished and not

    <div align="center">
   <a href="https://instagram.com/migueltmpereira" target="_blank">